ashleymvanduzer/rgbfifths/README.md

-playing around with TONEJS mapping scales to a RGB values of a color wheel.
+playing around with TONEJS mapping notes of major and minor scales to RGB values of a color wheel.